EarthYim/YoloV3_deepstream/README.md

 ## Running Deepstream App

+### For nvidia Jetson
+* Clonning this repository into `/opt/nvidia/deepstream/deepstream4.0/sources`
 1. Compile nvsdinfer in `/nvdsinfer_custom_impl_Yolo` using `$ make`
 2. Specify source, output, and labels in `deepstream_app_config_yoloV3.txt` (OSD – on screen display and others display setting can also be configure here)
 3. Specify .weights and .cfg's path in `config_infer_primary_yoloV3.txt`